ikegee/json-console-table-c/README.md

   - Row count limits for large datasets
   - Truncation of long text fields
   - Column filters and formatting rules
-  - Support for nested JSON structures `(nested objects display as [obj] in tables - use tree view for full depth visualization)`

 - **Tree View Features**:
   - Visual hierarchy with indentation